saranjthilak/data-context-and-setup/README.md

+# Data Context and Setup

+This repository contains scripts and configurations for initializing data projects with clean, consistent, and reproducible environments.
+It is designed to streamline the setup process for analytics and data engineering workflows.

+## 🚀 Features

+- Organized folder structure for data projects
+- Configurations for Python virtual environments (e.g., `pyenv`, `poetry`)
+- Sample data ingestion and preprocessing logic
+- Environment management for reproducibility
+- Support for scalable extension into ETL pipelines or ML workflows

 ## Objectives of the module

 We will analyze a dataset provided by an e-commerce marketplace called **Olist** to answer the CEO's question: